 The National Audiology and Speech-Language Pathology Competency Profiles are a key component of CAASPR's Centralization and Capacity Building Project, a project funded by Employment and Social Development Canada (ESDC).
 The goal of this ambitious project is to harmonize the registration processes of audiologists and speech-language pathologists across the regulated jurisdictions in Canada to provide standardized outcomes, enhanced public safety, and improved labour mobility.

-To access CAASPR's announcement, and to view the National Competency Profiles, please click here.
+Learn More: Access CAASPR's announcement, and view the National Competency Profiles; click here.

 CASLPO works on the assumption that all of our members get all of our emails.
 Audiologists and speech-language pathologists are required to receive information from the College regarding registration renewal, Quality Assurance requirements, practice advice and other important College programs and updates.

 To enable all important information from the College to reach you via email, be sure to: